foxtbirdy/Small-Stuff/PDF merging utility/readme.md

 ### Introduction -

-A simple utility tool written in python that allows others to merge the contents of two or more pdf files into 1 super pdf file.
+A simple utility tool written in python that allows others to merge the contents of two or more pdf files of a folder into 1 super pdf file.

 ### Caution -